 Wright has challenged the lawsuit against Holy Trinity in legal filings.
 In December, he filed a motion on behalf of the church asking a judge to throw the lawsuit out because it dealt with an internal church dispute.

 “The lawsuit impermissibly entangles the Court in ecclesiastical matters, in contravention of the First Amendment of the United States Constitution and Article 1, Section 13 of the North Carolina Constitution,” Wright’s motion read.
+The motion also said Father Hailu’s firing was the basis for the entire lawsuit.

 A judge denied the defendants’ motion to dismiss in early January.
 The church is appealing that decision but it is not yet clear whether or not the North Carolina Court of Appeals will hear the church’s appeal before the matter is completely resolved at the trial court level.